JetBrains/youtrack-scripting/README.md

 `youtrack-workflow list --host --token`

-This command lists all of the workflows that are available in your YouTrack installation.
+This command lists all the workflows that are available in your YouTrack installation.
 To use this command, specify the following parameters:

 | Parameter | Description                                                                                                                                                                               |
 |-----------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|